Expertise

 Conclusions

 In general, of the three report designers we analyzed, we find the BIRT Report Designer to be the most user-friendly and it provides the deepest access to reporting functionality.
-However, it is not suitable for deployments that require high fidelity printed output.
+However, it is less suitable for deployments that require high fidelity printed output.
 For applications that require some functionality typically provided by report servers (security, user management, report repository management, etc), you should either look at JasperReports Server, Pentaho BI Server, or Actuate’s non-free, commercial BIRT products.